Basilica of St. Francis Xavier, Dyersville: History

 Dyersville was originally settled by English immigrants.
 Within a few years the English moved on, and many German immigrants began to arrive in the area.
 A parish was founded to serve these immigrants in 1859.
 The first St. Francis Xavier Church was completed in 1862.
 The parish grew quickly and the church had to be doubled in size by 1869.
 By 1880, it became clear that with the increasing Catholic population of Dyersville and the surrounding area, the old church building would no longer be adequate.

 A new church building program was begun in the mid-1880s.
 The parish decided on a large Gothic Revival style building in order to serve the increased population.
 Dubuque architects Fridolin Heer Sr. and his son Fridolin Heer Jr. designed the church.
 The priest at the time, Anton Kortenkamp (1834-1889), also had the foresight to have the altar placed upon a foundation of solid rock, which is one of the requirements for an altar to be consecrated.
 Construction was begun in 1887, and the cornerstone was laid on June 3, 1888.
 The new church was dedicated by Bishop John Hennessy on December 3, 1889.
 When the building was dedicated, special trains brought people from all over the state of Iowa to witness the ceremony.
-It cost approximately $100,000 dollars to build the church.
+It cost approximately $100,000 to build the church.
 After the completion of the present building, the old church was converted into classrooms.
 It was later torn down after a new school was completed.
 Electric lights were added to the church in 1904.

 The interior of the church is decorated with a number of paintings and frescoes.
 Much of this work was done by Milwaukee artists Clotilda and Alphonse Brielmaier from 1904 to 1905.
 Work to either touch-up the original frescoes or to partially cover some of them was done in 1930 and 1955.

 The rectory was built to the west of the church in 1935.
 The 68 by 66 ft brick residence contains 14 rooms.
 The rooms are a combination of private living space and offices.
 A. J. Osterhaus Construction of Dyersville was the contractor who built the rectory.
 A garage and a passageway connects it to the basilica.